Cypriot intercommunal violence: Crisis of 1967

 The situation worsened in 1967, when a military junta overthrew the democratically elected government of Greece, and began applying pressure on Makarios to achieve enosis.
 Makarios, not wishing to become part of a military dictatorship or trigger a Turkish invasion, began to distance himself from the goal of enosis.
 This caused tensions with the junta in Greece as well as George Grivas in Cyprus.
 Grivas's control over the National Guard and Greek contingent was seen as a threat to Makarios's position, who now feared a possible coup.
 The National Guard and Cyprus Police began patrolling the Turkish Cypriot enclaves of Ayios Theodoros and Kophinou, and on November 15 engaged in heavy fighting with the Turkish Cypriots.

-By the time of his withdrawal 26 Turkish Cypriots had been killed.
+By the time of his withdrawal, 27 Turkish Cypriots had been killed, 24 of which were armed fighters of the Turkish Resistance Organization.
 Turkey replied with an ultimatum demanding that Georgios Grivas be removed from the island, that the troops smuggled from Greece in excess of the limits of the Treaty of Alliance be removed, and that the economic blockades on the Turkish Cypriot enclaves be lifted.
 Grivas was recalled by the Athens Junta and the 12,000 Greek troops were withdrawn.
 Makarios now attempted to consolidate his position by reducing the number of National Guard troops, and by creating a paramilitary force loyal to Cypriot independence.
 In 1968, acknowledging that enosis was now all but impossible, Makarios stated, "A solution by necessity must be sought within the limits of what is feasible which does not always coincide with the limits of what is desirable."